RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Kernel_language.rst

 * Run-time-type information (RTTI)
 * Virtual functions
-* Try/catch
+* Try / catch

 .. _Kernel-Compilation:

 Kernel Compilation
 -------------------
 hipcc now supports compiling C++/HIP kernels to binary code objects.
 The user can specify the target for which the binary can be generated.
 HIP/HCC does not yet support fat binaries so only a single target may be specified.
 The file format for binary is ``.co`` which means Code Object.
-The following command builds the code object using ``hipcc``.
+The following command builds the code object using **hipcc**.
 ::

  hipcc --genco --target-isa=[TARGET GPU] [INPUT FILE] -o [OUTPUT FILE]